mperham/blog/content/post/2017-10-23-background-jobs.md

 Whether sending an email, adding an item to your cart or tracking an impression, modern businesses can be modeled as a series of business transactions.
-I believe that a good background job framework is the best way to execute these transactions and scale your business applications. across many machines.
+I believe that a good background job framework is the best way to execute these transactions and scale your business applications across many machines.
 A good background job framework gives you:

 * a simple API for defining and calling jobs